vpetkov/StaticBlogGenerator/README.markdown

 The rest of the configuration is stored in the configuration file.

 #### Current version supports the following configurable variables:

+**SITE_TITLE** is used in the websites title and for the feed generation.

+**SITE_URL** is the default url for the home page it is used for the feed generation and also for the title href.

+**SITE_DESCRIPTION** is placed below the title and is used for the feed generation

 **DEPLOY_DIR** is the location for public html.